Jae2Wook/readme/README.md

 My codes are in MIT_Blueprint.pdf.

 ### A short (say, 3-4 page) PDF answering the questions in the task
-My answers for the questions are in answers.pdf.
+My answers to the questions are in answers.pdf.

+### A readme text describing the contents of the folder
+Click the readme Chrome button.